 - “meals”? “fuel”?
 This should be about the cost of the things that were damaged.
-This is shows that they were trying to pile on everything they could think of to make the costs higher.
+This item shows that they were trying to pile on everything they could think of to make the costs higher.

 - they say that the prosecution would have subpoena’d the receipts from them anyway.
 This is speculation, there is no guarantee that this was true.
 Even if it were, the prosecution may well have asked for receipts revelant to the crime like “timber” and “labor”, and not the “cost of the first build” expenses like “meals” and “fuel”.
-The choice to pile everything on seems quite clearly to be on the side of the org, not Pershing County.
+The choice to pile everything on seems quite clearly to be on the side of the Org, not Pershing County.

 - there was another $42,000 of potential damages that they couldn’t sue for because there was no actual damage.
 Umm, what?

 - the email to staff gives wording to make it sound like BMorg were being gracious by not pursuing an additional civil suit.
 In fact, for them to be plaintiffs in a civil suit would be a different beast entirely.
 They would have to commit to the legal costs, in the hope that they would win, and that the defendant would then be able to pay.
 It is quite likely that a trial would have cost a lot more than the damages, particularly given what BMorg likes to spend on lawyers.
 In the criminal case, the prosecution would have to convince the jury that he did it (everybody knew he did it), and a judge whether the appropriate punishment was a felony or a misdemeanor.
 In the civil case, BMorg as plaintiff would have to justify every one of these costs.
 And the defendant would have had the right to subpoena information from them, too.